-Nabeel Sadaka, recently appointed as Symal Group’s first Chief Executive Officer (CEO), joins the construction group alongside Chief Financial Officer (CFO) Nicholas Murdoch.
-As our ‘chiefs’ both Nabeel and Nick play leading roles in building on the success of the Symal Group and its future legacy.
+Nabeel Sadaka, recently appointed as Symal’s first Chief Executive Officer (CEO), joins the construction group alongside Chief Financial Officer (CFO) Nicholas Murdoch.
+As our ‘chiefs’ both Nabeel and Nick play leading roles in building on the success of Symal and its future legacy.

 As CEO Nabeel is charged with leading the group – overseeing the executive team, company developments and its overall public image.
 Nabeel is a proven leader in the construction industry with a vision for the framework and direction of our organisation’s activities and its people.
 He has a broad range of experience and is skilled at communicating and influencing a diverse range of people.